 Eligibility Requirements

-Assessment by licensed health professional certifying that you cannot perform 2 of 6 Activities of Daily Living for the last 90 days or you have severe cognitive impairment with no likely potential for recovery.
+Assessment by a licensed health professional certifying that you cannot perform 2 of 6 Activities of Daily Living for the last 90 days or you have severe cognitive impairment with no likely potential for recovery.
 Typically, impairment cannot be temporary.

 How are benefits paid?